Near-Linear Time Constant-Factor Approximation Algorithm for Branch-Decomposition of Planar Graphs: time algorithm

 \section{$O(nk^2)$ time algorithm}

-To get an algorithm for Theorem~\ref{theo-3}, we follow the framework of Procedure Branch-Minor in the previous section but use a different approach from that in Steps 2(b)(c) to compute face separating cycles and a good separator for ${\cal Z}_X$ and $\overline{X}$.
-Given ${\cal Z}_X$ and $H_X$, for each $Z\in {\cal Z}_X$ the edges incident to face $f_Z$ in $H_X$ form a $(f_Z,f_{\overline X})$-separating cycle, denoted by $C_Z$ and called the {\em boundary cycle} of $Z$.
-Notice that the number of edges in $C_Z$, denoted by $|C_Z|$, equals to $|\partial(Z)|$.
-For each $Z\in {\cal Z}_X$ with $|C_Z|\leq k$, we take $C_Z$ as a ``minimum'' $(f_Z,f_{\overline X})$-separating cycle and the cycle $C_Z$ induced subset $Z$ as a candidate for a noose induced edge subset $A_Z$ which separates $Z$ and $\overline{X}$.
-For each $Z\in {\cal Z}_X$ with $|C_Z|>k$, we apply the techniques in \cite{KT12,KT13} to decompose $H_X$ into pieces (subgraphs), each piece contains one $Z$ with $|C_Z|>k$, and use the technique for minimum face separating cycles in \cite{BSW13} to find a minimum $(f_Z,f_{\overline X})$-separating cycle in each piece.
+To get an algorithm for Theorem~\ref{theo-3}, we follow the framework of Procedure Branch-Minor in Section~\ref{sec-alg1} but use a different approach from that in Steps 2(b)(c) to compute face separating cycles and a good separator for ${\cal Z}_X$ and $\overline{X}$.
+Our approach has the following major steps: \begin{enumerate} \item[(s1)] Given ${\cal Z}_X$ and $H_X$, for each $Z\in {\cal Z}_X$ the edges incident to face $f_Z$ in $H_X$ form a $(f_Z,f_{\overline X})$-separating cycle, denoted by $C_Z$ and called the {\em boundary cycle} of $Z$.
+Notice that the number of edges in $C_Z$, denoted by $|C_Z|$, is equal to $|\partial(Z)|$.